-England captain Kane to have ankle scan on Wednesday
+England captain Kane set to have scan on Wednesday

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-England captain Harry Kane will have a scan on his right ankle before Friday's World Cup game with the United States.
+England captain Harry Kane is set to have a scan on his right ankle before Friday's World Cup game with the United States.

-Kane, 29, suffered a blow early in the second half during the 6-2 victory over Iran in Group B on Monday.
+Kane, 29, sustained a blow early in the second half during the 6-2 victory over Iran in Group B on Monday.

 He was eventually replaced by Callum Wilson and was later seen with light strapping on the ankle.